FedeIra/Project-Backend-Movie/backend-nodejs/README.md

 - **Node.js**: JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **TypeScript**: A superset of JavaScript that adds static types to the language.
 - **Fastify**: A fast and low overhead web framework for Node.js.
 - **MongoDB**: A NoSQL database that stores data in flexible, JSON-like documents.
+For this project im using MongoDB Atlas.
+MongoDB Atlas is a fully managed cloud database service.
 - **Docker**: A platform for developing, shipping, and running applications in containers.
-- **Docker Compose**: A tool for defining and running multi-container Docker applications.
 - **JWT**: JSON Web Tokens are an open, industry-standard RFC 7519 method for representing claims securely between two parties.
 - **TMDB API**: The Movie Database (TMDb) API is a resource for any developers that want to integrate movie, TV show, and cast data in their application.